panthomakos/timezone/README.markdown

 savings time taken into consideration, is easy:

     timezone = Timezone::Zone.new :zone => 'America/Los_Angeles'

-    timezone.time Time.now
+    timezone.time(Time.now)
     => 2011-02-11 17:29:05 UTC

-    timezone.time Time.utc(2010, 1, 1, 0, 0, 0)
+    timezone.time(Time.utc(2010, 1, 1, 0, 0, 0))
     => 2009-12-31 16:00:00 UTC

+    timezone.time_with_offset(Time.utc(2010,1,1,0,0,0))
+    => 2009-12-31 16:00:00 -0800

-Time is always returned in the UTC timezone, but it accurately reflects the actual time in the specified timezone.
-The reason for this is that this function also takes into account daylight savings time, which can alter the timezone offset and hence put Ruby in the wrong timezone.
+Time is always returned in the UTC timezone when using the `time` function, but it accurately reflects the actual time in the specified timezone.
+The reason for this is that this function also takes into account daylight savings time and historical changes in timezone, which can alter the offset.
+If you want a time with the appropriate offset at the given time, then use the `time_with_offset` function as shown above.

 You can also query a `Timezone::Zone` object to determine if it was in Daylight Savings Time: